JellyJoe198/Word-finder/README.md

 This is the length more than wrdLength it will also output.
 __leniency:__
 How many incorrect letters are allowed?
 This is similar to blank tiles that can be any letter.
-__strictness:__
-DEPRICATED - Replaced by leniency.
-Should be wrdLength minus the amount of blank tiles.

 __letters:__
 Use this like your tile rack, it is the list of letters that are free to go anywhere.
 Each letter will be used up to one time.
 To repeat, put a letter in multiple times.
-It is good for common letters to be earlier but not required.
+It is faster for common letters to be earlier but not required.

 __required:__
 Use this like the letters already on the board, the number is the place in the word where the letter must go.